Plutonium: Alloys

 Plutonium can form alloys and intermediate compounds with most other metals.
 Exceptions include lithium, sodium, potassium, rubidium and caesium of the alkali metals; and magnesium, calcium, strontium, and barium of the alkaline earth metals; and europium and ytterbium of the rare earth metals.
 Partial exceptions include the refractory metals chromium, molybdenum, niobium, tantalum, and tungsten, which are soluble in liquid plutonium, but insoluble or only slightly soluble in solid plutonium.
-Gallium, aluminium, americium, scandium and cerium can stabilize the δ phase of plutonium for room temperature.
+Gallium, aluminium, americium, scandium and cerium can stabilize δ-phase plutonium for room temperature.
 Silicon, indium, zinc and zirconium allow formation of metastable δ state when rapidly cooled.
 High amounts of hafnium, holmium and thallium also allows some retention of the δ phase at room temperature.
 Neptunium is the only element that can stabilize the α phase at higher temperatures.

 Plutonium alloys can be produced by adding a metal to molten plutonium.
-If the alloying metal is sufficiently reductive, plutonium can be added in the form of oxides or halides.
-The δ phase plutonium–gallium and plutonium–aluminium alloys are produced by adding plutonium(III) fluoride to molten gallium or aluminium, which has the advantage of avoiding dealing directly with the highly reactive plutonium metal.
+If the alloying metal is reductive enough, plutonium can be added in the form of oxides or halides.
+The δ phase plutonium–gallium alloy (PGA) and plutonium–aluminium alloy are produced by adding Pu(III) fluoride to molten gallium or aluminium, which has the advantage of avoiding dealing directly with the highly reactive plutonium metal.